MarginaliaSearch/www.marginalia.nu/content/log/99_context.md

 2024-06-24

 I've moved away from using privoxy to using iptables.
 Domain-based ACL with IPtables is not entirely trivial to set up, so I've shared the solution on github if anyone wants to have a peek: [https://github.com/vlofgren/BlockDomainsWithIPTables](https://github.com/vlofgren/BlockDomainsWithIPTables)

+2025-01-13

+I've started using single site browsers.
+A single site browser is pretty easy to make, you can either use chrome or chromium and start it with `chrome --app=some-url`, or use electron to build your own browser wrapper.
+Either is pretty easy.

+I'm using them both for social media, on the social media account, but also for work, so I have a desktop shortcut for e.g. CI or Grafana, that opens a window that only shows the relevant website, with no URL bar or tabs.

+I've also been experimenting with creating single-task users, using a tiling window manager to create an user that only has a single task.
+It took some configuration to set up as I wanted it, as I want the window to not be full screen, as that's a bit uncomfortable on a modern large monitor.
+I prefer a viewing angle comparable to a 15"-17" monitor for this.

+Single task-users combine well with single site browsers, so I have separate user accounts for social media websites, as well as for blogging and a few other tasks where focus is helpful.
+I'm writing this with my blog user now, which only has a single fixed ghostty window in the middle of the screen.